AKIMANIZANYE/Pig-Dice/README.md

 A player rolls the die until either:

     1. A one is rolled
-    2. The player chooses to hold i.e. stop rolling
+    2. The player chooses to hold

 When a one is rolled, accumulated points are discarded and the other player takes over the dice.